Sixty Percent of Gordon Ramsay’s New Hell’s Kitchen Restaurant Doesn’t Involve Meat

 Gordon Ramsay Fish & Chips, Gordon Ramsay Burger, Gordon Ramsay Steak, Gordon Ramsay Hell’s Kitchen, Ramsay’s Kitchen, and Gordon Ramsay Street Pizza are just a few of Ramsay’s many restaurant concepts.
 Although vegetarian options may be found at all of Gordon Ramsay’s eateries, the only one that features a whole vegan menu is Hell’s Kitchen.

-Gordon Ramsay’s restaurants offer a variety of vegan options, including dishes such as roasted vegetables, grilled portobello mushrooms, salads, and grain bowls.
+Gordon Ramsay’s restaurants offer a variety of vegan options, including plant-based dishes such as roasted vegetables, grilled portobello mushrooms, salads, and grain bowls.
 Some of his restaurants also offer vegan pasta dishes and soups, as well as plant-based alternatives to classic dishes like risotto and curry.
 The specific options available may vary between locations, so it is recommended to check with each restaurant for their current menu offerings.
 Additionally, many of Gordon Ramsay’s restaurants have a commitment to using seasonal and locally sourced ingredients, so the vegan options may change regularly to reflect these changing ingredients.

 In 2018, Ramsay introduced the first vegan dish to his restaurants when he introduced a vegan Charred Aubergine Pizza to his London restaurant, formerly known as Gordon Ramsay Street Pizza and now known as Bread Street Kitchen.
 He tweeted about trying out the new vegan option with the phrase, “Going to give this #vegan thing a shot.”